 Special Projects Deputy Editor

-Can these stereotypes that are harmful reversed?
+Can these harmful stereotypes be reversed?